Instructions Reference

 #The Streaming Concept

-Streaming changes the execution model: the processor reads the document as a stream of events (start-element, text, end-element) and executes templates as each node passes by.
+Streaming changes the execution model.
+The processor reads the document as a stream of events (start-element, text, end-element) and executes templates as each node passes by.
 At any point, only the current node and its ancestors are in memory.

 #When You Need Streaming